Mixture of Cognitive Reasoners: Modular Reasoning with Brain-Like Specialization: Results Analysis

 \subsection{Neuroscience Localizers Reveal Functional Expert Specialization}

 Neuroscientists rely on localizer experiments to identify the brain regions associated with specific functional networks, as their precise locations can vary across individuals.
 This raises a natural question: can we apply these established neuroscience localizers to identify the corresponding expert modules in our model?
 If so, this would provide further support for the hypothesis that our experts are functionally analogous to their associated brain networks.
-To investigate this, we adopt the methodology of \citet{alkhamissi-etal-2025-llm-language-network}, which has been used to localize the language network, the multiple demand network, and the theory of mind network in LLMs.
-We apply these localizers to our \ourmodel models to test whether they can recover the corresponding expert modules.
-Figure~\ref{fig:localizers-results} shows the top 1\% of localized units across layers and experts for both models.

-Strikingly, the language localizer successfully identified units predominantly in the language expert in both models, and the multiple demand localizer localized most selectively to the logic expert—both consistent with our expectations.
-However, the theory of mind localizer was less effective in isolating units within the social expert.
-One possible reason for this is the limited size of the theory of mind stimulus set, which includes only 10 contrastive pairs, in contrast to 240 for language and 100 for multiple demand.
-This small sample may lack the robustness needed to reliably localize theory of mind–selective units.
-We include results on the model variant trained with general-purpose experts.
-For more details on the construction and application of these localizers in the context of language models, we refer the reader to \citet{alkhamissi-etal-2025-llm-language-network}.